JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 Point your browser at [swagger.io's editor](editor.swagger.io) and define your API.

-__Important note:__ Before you get carried away, you need to be aware of an issue in the stack that prevents the HTTP/S verb _PATCH_ from working, instead of using _PATCH_ you will probably want to use _PUT_.
+__Important note:__ Before you get carried away, you need to be aware of several issues or limitations in the stack:

+* the HTTP/S verb _PATCH_ is not supported, instead of using _PATCH_ you will probably want to use _PUT_.
+* response types in the Swagger configuration either need to be arrays, nothing/null, or references to definitions.
+I would suggest using the references.

 ### Okay, I have my swagger, what now